Banks warn of ‘utter chaos’ in new small business lending program

 Full coverage of the coronavirus outbreak

-However, as recently as Wednesday night, Bank of America CEO Brian Moynihan, the point person for the nation's top bankers for the measure, had a private phone call with Treasury Secretary Steven Mnuchin to go through the plan line by line, senior banking executives told NBC News.
+However, as recently as Wednesday night, Bank of America CEO Brian Moynihan, the point person for the nation's top bankers for the measure, had a private phone call with Mnuchin to go through the plan line by line, senior banking executives told NBC News.

-While Bank of America is cautiously optimistic, JPMorgan has expressed less confidence, according to senior sources.
+While Bank of America is cautiously optimistic, JPMorgan has expressed less confidence, according to senior sources at the bank.

 The vacuum in guidance has left banking executives scrambling to cobble together a massive small business assistance program from scratch.